albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### How can we sort the `Point` class (the `Comparator` interface)?

-The [`Comparator` interface provides a set of static methods](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Comparator.html#comparing(java.util.function.Function)) that are very handy as shown in the following example.
+The [`Comparator` interface provides a set of static methods](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Comparator.html#comparing(java.util.function.Function)) that are very handy to sort objects as shown in the following example.

 ```java
 package demo;